chandar-lab/LoCA/README.md

 ## Setup

-Experimental setup for evaluating model-based behavior.
 Task A and task B have the same transition dynamics, but a reward function that is locally different.
 An experiment consists of first pretraining a method on task A, followed by local pretraining around T1 of task B. After pretraining, the agent is trained and evaluated on the full environment of task B. The additional training a method needs before it has fully adapted to task B determines the size